system-fonts/modern-font-stacks/README.md

 #### Notes
 - Nimbus Mono PS is specified first because many Linux distros create name alias for Courier New and not always represent a slab serif
-- Cutive Mono probably doesn't need to be prepresented in the stack as Android creates a name alias for Courier New.
+- Cutive Mono doesn't need to be represented in the stack as Android creates a name alias for Courier New.
 - Cutive Mono unfortunately only has one weight